NetickNetworking/NetickDocumentation/articles/interpolation.md

 ## Interpolation of Network Transform

 For moving objects, this is important to deal with.
-Every <xref:Netick.NetworkTransform> has a slot for a Render transform, which is basically the smoothed/interpolated mesh of the object, while the parent would be the simulated/non-interpolated object.
+Every <xref:Netick.Unity.NetworkTransform> has a slot for a Render transform, which is basically the smoothed/interpolated mesh of the object, while the parent would be the simulated/non-interpolated object.

-So, you must break your moving objects into a parent (which has the <xref:Netick.NetworkTransform>), and a child which is the interpolated object, and has the mesh/s.
+So, you must break your moving objects into a parent (which has the <xref:Netick.Unity.NetworkTransform>), and a child which is the interpolated object, and has the mesh/s.
 Then you specify that child in the NetworkTransform RenderTransform property in the inspector.
 Check the samples if you are confused.

 ## Interpolation Source